rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ¹ With the current implementation, this would likely say `Generic<_>: From<Generic<_>>>`, which isn't helpful.
 With [explicit-binding], it could say `Generic<Type: Trait in mod2>: From<Generic<Type: Trait in mod1>>>`.

+## Layout-compatibility

+Types whose identities are only distinct because of a difference in captured scoped implementations remain layout-compatible as if one was a `#[repr(transparent)]` newtype of the other.

 ## No interception/no proxies

 That each scoped `impl Trait for Type { /*...*/ }` is in scope for itself makes use of the implementation it shadows in the consumer scope *inexpressible*.
 There can be no scoped implementation constrained to always shadow another.